smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 # Docker + Nginx + Gunicorn + Flask + Let's Encrypt

-This repository is a Docker-based boilerplate for deploying a Flask web application in production.
-It uses:
+This repository is a Docker-based boilerplate for deploying a Flask web app with:

 - **Nginx** as a reverse proxy
 - **Gunicorn** as the WSGI server
 - **Flask** for the web application
-- **Let's Encrypt (Certbot)** for free HTTPS
+- **Let's Encrypt (Certbot)** for free HTTPS and auto renewals
 - **Docker** for easy deployment and reproducibility

 ## Docker Services